-Under SFFAS No. 47 criteria, Fannie Mae and Freddie Mac were owned or controlled by the federal government as a result of (a) regulatory actions (such as organizations in receivership or conservatorship) or (b) other federal government intervention actions.
+Under SFFAS No. 47 criteria, Fannie Mae and Freddie Mac were owned or controlled by the federal government as a result of a) regulatory actions (such as organizations in receivership or conservatorship) or b) other federal government intervention actions.
 Under the regulatory or other intervention actions, the relationship with the federal government is not expected to be permanent.
-These entities are classified as disclosure entities based on their characteristics as a whole (see Note 25-Disclosure Entities and Related Parties for additional information on these disclosure entities).
+These entities are classified as disclosure entities based on their characteristics as a whole (see Note 26-Disclosure Entities and Related Parties for additional information on these disclosure entities).

-Also, under GAAP criteria, the FR System is not consolidated into the government's consolidated financial statements (see Note 25-Disclosure Entities and Related Parties for further information concerning the FR System).
+Also, under GAAP criteria, the FR System and SPVs are not consolidated into the government's consolidated financial statements (see Note 8 for additional information on SPVs and Note 26 for additional information concerning the FR System).

-For further information regarding Reporting Entity, see Appendix A-Reporting Entity.
+For additional information regarding Reporting Entity, see Appendix A-Reporting Entity.